-I also dabbled in 3D Studio and was also active in a local demogroup (Powerrun) for a while, but when I moved away for college I didn’t have the time anymore.
-My first attempts to make an animated music video in 3D Studio fell apart as well because it took forever to render a single frame, not to mention a few minutes.
+I also dabbled in 3D Studio and was also active in a local demogroup (Powerrun) for a while until I moved away for college and didn’t have the time anymore.
+My first attempts to make an animated music video in 3D Studio was a complete disaster because it took literally hours to render a single frame.
 My poor i486 PC just couldn’t handle it.

 For my final thesis I developed a prototype of a client-/server-based application that allowed users to upload maps and other geo-data and add them in multiple layers on a 3D landscape model.
-This was quite an ambitious project given the time available, but I managed to get a simple working Java3D prototype ready for my final presentation.
-I wanted to continue this project as an OpenSource project, but with Google Earth around it didn’t seem worth spending more time on this little app.
+This was quite an ambitious project given the time available, but I managed to get a simple working Java3D prototype ready just in time for my final presentation.
+I wanted to continue this project as an Open Source project, but with Google Earth around it didn’t seem worth spending more time on this little app.

 During the semester breaks I continued to work for the web-agency I’d been working for prior to the move.
 I also spent the first of the two internships there.
 For my second internship I used the opportunity to go abroad, and I worked at Absolute Quality, Inc., a test, support and quality assurance company for computer games and training software in Hunt Valley, Maryland.
 I extended my internship to a full year to work on a web-frontend for their bug tracking software.